City of Hope (organization)

-City of Hope is a private, non-profit clinical research center, hospital and graduate school located in Duarte, California, United States.
-The center's main campus resides on 110 acre of land adjacent to the boundaries of Duarte and Irwindale, with a network of clinical practice locations throughout Southern California, satellite offices in Monrovia and Irwindale, and regional fundraising offices throughout the United States.
+City of Hope is a private, non-profit clinical research center and healthcare system headquartered in Duarte, California, United States.
+The center's main campus resides on 110 acre of land adjacent to the boundaries of Duarte and Irwindale, along with a network of locations in Southern California, Georgia, Arizona, and Illinois.

+Major hospital centers include the City of Hope Helford Hospital in Duarte, California; the Cancer Specialty Hospital and Lennar Foundation Cancer Center in Irvine; and hospital locations in Newnan, Georgia; Zion, Illinois; and Goodyear, Arizona.
+They also operate the Beckman Research Institute and the Irell & Manella Graduate School of Biological Sciences.